ASEAN Inter-Parliamentary Assembly: Establishment

 In 1977, a decade after the founding of the Association of Southeast Asian Nations (ASEAN), the need to strengthen regional solidarity became increasingly apparent.
 Legislators recognized that the growth of ASEAN was closely tied to the cooperation between the parliaments of its member countries, which represent the will and aspirations of the people.
 This realization led to calls for closer inter-parliamentary collaboration to seek new sources of motivation for regional cooperation.
 Thus the organization's creation was initiated by Indonesia, with the support of other members of ASEAN's five founding-members.
 The heads of the parliamentary delegations from Indonesia, Malaysia, the Philippines, Singapore, and Thailand—who were attending the 3rd ASEAN Inter-Parliamentary Conference in Manila—originally created the ASEAN Inter-Parliamentary Organization (AIPO) on September 2, 1977, which is grouped with, but formally associated with ASEAN.
 AIPO was established to promote cooperation between member parliaments to achieve the goals and aspirations of ASEAN.

-Met for the first time in 1978 in Singapore, AIPA today has over 300 members that includes all ten members of ASEAN, namely the legislatures of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
-Brunei and Myanmar—which previously had no legislature—participated as special observers to AIPO.
+Met for the first time in 1978 in Singapore, AIPA today has over 300 members of parliamentarians and MPs that includes all ten members of ASEAN, namely the legislatures of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+Brunei and Myanmar, which previously had no legislature, participated as special observers to AIPO.
 Then, in 1993, Brunei became a permanent observer.
 Later, Vietnam joined in 1995, Laos in 1997, Cambodia in 1999, Brunei in 2009, and Myanmar joined in 2011.
 In 2009, at the 30th AIPA General Assembly in Pattaya, Thailand, a resolution was considered and adopted to recognize the Legislative Council of Brunei as an official member of AIPA.
 Myanmar participated in AIPO activities as a special observer since 1997 and became a full member of AIPA at the 32nd AIPA General Assembly in Cambodia in September 2011 after the country promulgated a new constitution and held parliamentary elections.
 Since 1979, it has held semi-regular bilateral meetings with the European Parliament.